ercanersoy/LVGL-Template/lvgl/README.md

 **Docs, Tools, and Services**
   - Detailed [Documentation](https://docs.lvgl.io/) with [100+ simple examples](https://docs.lvgl.io/master/index.html)
-  - [SquareLine Studio](https://squareline.io/) - A professional and easy-to-use UI editor software to speed up and simplify the UI development.
   - [Services](https://lvgl.io/services) such as User interface design, Implementation and Consulting to make UI development simpler and faster.

 ## :heart: Sponsor

-If LVGL saved you a lot of time and money or you just had fun using it, consider [Supporting its Development](https://opencollective.com/lvgl).
+If LVGL saved you a lot of time and money or you just had fun using it, consider [Supporting its Development](https://github.com/sponsors/lvgl).

 **How do we spend the donations?**<br>
 Our goal is to provide financial compensation for people who do the most for LVGL.
 It means not only the maintainers but anyone who implements a great feature should get a payment from the accumulated money.
 We use the donations to cover our operational costs like servers and related services.

 **How to donate?**<br>
-We use [Open Collective](https://opencollective.com/lvgl) where you can easily send one time or recurring donations.
+We use [GitHub Sponsors](https://github.com/sponsors/lvgl) where you can easily send one time or recurring donations.
 You can also see all of our expenses  in a transparent way.

 **How to get paid for your contribution?**<br>
 If someone implements or fixes an issue labeled as [Sponsored](https://github.com/lvgl/lvgl/labels/Sponsored) he or she will get a payment for that work.
 We estimate the required time, complexity and importance of the issue and set a price accordingly.
 To jump in just comment on a [Sponsored](https://github.com/lvgl/lvgl/labels/Sponsored) issue saying "Hi, I'd like to deal with it.
 This is how I'm planning to fix/implement it...".
 A work is considered ready when it's approved and merged by a maintainer.
-After that you can submit and expense at [opencollective.com](https://opencollective.com/lvgl) and you will receive teh payment in a few days.
+After that you can submit and expense at [opencollective.com](https://opencollective.com/lvgl) and you will receive the payment in a few days.

 **Organizations supporting LVGL**<br>
 [![Sponsors of LVGL](https://opencollective.com/lvgl/organizations.svg?width=600)](https://opencollective.com/lvgl)